pulumi/docs/content/docs/intro/concepts/config.md

 Some configuration data is sensitive, such as database passwords or service tokens.
 For such cases, passing the `--secret` flag to the `config set` command encrypts the data and stores the resulting ciphertext instead of plaintext.

 > By default, the CLI uses a per-stack encryption key managed by the Pulumi Service, and a per-value salt, to encrypt values.
-To use an alternative encryption provider, please refer below to [Configuring Secrets Encryption](#secrets-encryption).
+To use an alternative encryption provider, refer to [Configuring Secrets Encryption](#secrets-encryption).

 For example, this command sets a configuration variable named `dbPassword` to the plaintext value `S3cr37`: